 MomDocFamily (MDF) Co-Directors:

-Lynn E. Taylor, MD, MDF Co-Founder and Co-Director, is an HIV/AIDS and viral hepatitis specialist, and internal medicine physician, in the Division of Infectious Diseases at Brown.
-She focuses on prevention and treatment of hepatitis C virus (HCV) in vulnerable populations and on the primary care of HIV-infected persons.
-Her patient care, research, teaching, policy and community-based efforts involve expanding access to HCV care to persons with HIV and substance use, and improving HCV screening, diagnosis, treatment and cure rates.
+Lynn E. Taylor, MD, MDF Co-Founder and Co-Director, is an HIV/AIDS and viral hepatitis specialist, and internal medicine physician.
+She is a Research Professor at the University of Rhode Island, Director of HIV and Viral Hepatitis Services at CODAC Behavioral Health, and Director of RI Defeats Hep C. She focuses on prevention and treatment of viral hepatitis in vulnerable populations, primary care of people who inject drugs, and infectious consequences of addiction.
+Her patient care, research, teaching, policy and community-based efforts involve expanding access to HCV care to drug-involved populations, and improving HCV screening, diagnosis, treatment and cure rates to eliminate HCV.
 She has a son and a daughter.
 Lynn is committed to supporting physician mothers through all stages of training and career, and to system-level improvements to level the playing field for physicians who are mothers.
 She works to develop dedicated lactation rooms in our workplaces.
-E-mail: email@example.com
+E-mail: [email protected]

 Alice Y. Kim, MD, FACC, MDF Co-Director, is Director of Advanced Valve Disease for Care New England and the Co-Director of Women's Heart Health of Women and Infants and is a non-invasive cardiologist on staff at Memorial, Kent, Women and Infant's and Brigham and Women's hospitals.
 She is an Instructor in Medicine at Harvard Medical School.
 Dr. Kim enjoys finding the balance of being a momdoc in Rhode Island and Boston.
-She is the proud mom to three spirited boys ages 6, 9 and 10.
+She is the proud mom to three spirited boys.
 Dr. Kim is committed to helping MDF grow as a valuable network and professional resource for momdocs and our families.
-E-mail: firstname.lastname@example.org
+E-mail: [email protected]

 MomDocFamily (MDF) Advisory Board